 Audacia is the Issuer only.
 Audacia has no involvement in the investment management of the underlying bond series.
 Audacia undertakes no regulated activity and any investor should undertake their own research before investing in any corporate bond as there are inherent risks with all bonds.

 Audacia are the Issuer only and cannot specify the variables that best suit your business.
-However we will work with you to determine the level of coupon (taking into account, cash retention, operating expenses, and marketing fees) which your business can sustain and which provides a realistic ability to repay investors.
+Our team will work with you to determine the level of coupon (taking into account, cash retention, operating expenses, and marketing fees) which your business can sustain and which provides a realistic ability to repay investors.

-The bond manager can only deploy bondholder funds subject to satisfying the Board of the PLC and the Security Trustees (DMS Ireland) processes and criteria.
+The bond manager can only deploy bondholder funds subject to satisfying the Board of the PLC and the Security Trustees (Waystone) processes and criteria.
 This includes a demonstrable means to pay interest and recover loans, interest and fees.

 Investing in a Bond for a fixed term usually requires the investor to go the full term.
-Bonds issued by Audacia Capital (Ireland) are available to be traded, have a 30 day redemption period, and the issuer retains 8% of the Bonds funds in Cash to provide additional liquidity and security to investors.
+Bonds issued by Audacia Capital (Ireland) are available to be traded, and the issuer retains up to 8% of the Bonds funds in Cash to provide additional liquidity and security to investors.
 Investors must be aware that exiting a Bond before the end of the term is not a right and there is no obligation to accept a redemption request before the maturity date.
 Should such a request be accepted, investors must be made aware that the investment will incur penalties which can be significant, especially in the early years.

 Audacia Capital PLC is a company specifically set up to issue bonds under the Audacia Capital PLC bond program.
 It is owned within a charitable trust and is not used as a trading vehicle.
 Following formal approval with the Central Bank of Ireland in March 2018, Audacia Capital (Ireland) PLC has to prepare its Audited Accounts in each June and to have them completed by the May of each following year.
 Our Auditors are EisnerAmper and they undertake this audit process and ensure compliance with the Irish Company and International Accounting standards.